kjswedberg/kjswedberg.github.io/week1.md

   * [x] Quick access to single code lines
   * [x] multi-lines code lines with language highlighting

-I looked though [this article](https://towardsdatascience.com/this-will-make-you-a-command-line-ninja-93a51cdb16b1), so that I could become more familar with command lines.
-I also set up a Research Workspace account.
+I started to become familar with Research Workspace by first setting up a Research Workspace account.
 Afterwhich, I went though some Research Workspace documentation located at https://researchworkspace.com/help/Overview.html and at https://www.axiomdatascience.com/best-practices/DataManagementBestPractices.html#organizing-folders-within-a-project.

+I also read though [this article](https://towardsdatascience.com/this-will-make-you-a-command-line-ninja-93a51cdb16b1), which talks about using command lines.